 Unfortunately, the fire from 1814 wouldn’t be the only fire to besiege the Library of Congress.
 In 1851, another fire ravaged the Library of Congress and destroyed two-thirds of its then 55,000 volumes.
 Two-thirds of Jefferson’s collection was among those books destroyed in the fire.

 Since 1998, officials at the Library of Congress have been looking for the exact books Jefferson sold to the library after 1814 that had been lost in the fire of 1851.
-To date, the Library of Congress has located over 4,000 exact replacements that have the same publisher, date, and edition for the 4,324 volumes that belonged to Jefferson which had been destroyed in 1851.
+To date, the Library of Congress has located over 4,000 exact replacements that have the same publisher, date, and edition for the 4,324 volumes that belonged to Jefferson that had been destroyed in 1851.